apache/incubator-teaclave-trustzone-sdk/projects/web3/eth_wallet/README.md

   keys to the normal world.
 - Key Erase: Erasing keys when they are no longer needed.

+## Security Assumptions

+This demo assumes the following security foundations:

+1. **Trusted Environment**:

+   - The device supports OP-TEE as the TEE operating system.
+   - Both the TEE OS and the Trusted Application (TA) are considered secure and trusted.

+2. **Hardware-Specific Security Capabilities**
+   - The hardware provides secure storage capabilities to protect cryptographic keys.
+   - The device includes secure display capabilities (or a Multi-Factor Authentication device as alternative) for secure user interface.
+(MFA integration is planned for another demo project)
+   - Note that these capabilities depend on specific hardware implementations.
+     While this demo provides a default implementation, it should be customized to suit the target hardware.

+### Important Notes on Security Design

+This demo focuses on showcasing core functionalities and may not implement all security measures required for a production-grade key custodian solution across the entire key lifecycle.
+Developers should address the following considerations when adapting this demo for real-world use cases:

+- **Secure User Interface**:
+  In the `create_wallet` function, the mnemonic is returned to the Normal World for backup.
+This approach is inherently risky.
+For production systems, it is strongly recommended to display the mnemonic on a Trusted UI or secure display.
+Additionally, transactions should be confirmed by the user through this secure display.
+As secure display implementations are hardware-specific, this demo does not include such functionality.

+- **Secure Storage Limitations**:
+  Keys in this demo are stored in an encrypted file on the Normal World File System.
+While this approach ensures basic protection, root access in the Normal World could delete this file, leading to key loss.
+For production scenarios, consider more reliable storage solutions like Replay Protected Memory Block (RPMB), which is hardware-specific and not included in this demo.

+For developers, please note that this demo is intended as a foundational reference and must be enhanced with hardware-specific adaptations for production-grade security.

 ## Structure

 - [TA](./ta): The Trusted Application (TA) that performs all secure operations